washingtonstateuniversity/WSUWP-Plugin-Embeds/README.md

     * `lazy` - Default true.
 Enables images lazy loading.
 If you use slidesPerView, then you should also enable watchSlidesVisibility and Swiper will load images in currently visible slides.
     * `watch_slides_visibility` - Default true.
 Enable this option and slides that are in viewport will have additional visible class.
     * `download_image_on_click` - Default false.
 Returns true or false, if the user whats the images to download on click.
+    * `download_image_size` - Default full.
+Image size identifier.
+    * `pagination_type` - Default bullets.
+The type of pagination to display.
+Can be "bullets", "fraction", or "progressbar".

 ## Twitter Timeline